terminalforlife/ShellProjects/README.md

 Some of the programs within this repository were written and are maintained for a Bourne POSIX-compliant shell (with [Yash](https://yash.osdn.jp/) as guidance), and others are written for the Bourne Again Shell.

-As of 2019-12-07, here are some highlights:
+As of 2020-01-15, here are some highlights:

-  * backmeup - A simple tool to quickly and easily back up your HOME.
+  * autosh - Development tool for shell programmers needing live updates.
   * cito - Bourne POSIX installer for local or GitHub files.
   * libtflbp-sh - Bourne POSIX function library used by TFL programs.
   * lspkg - Test for, describe, and list out installed packages.
-  * purgerc - Purge all 'rc' packages, as marked by DPKG.
+  * mif - Shell program to filter films by year and whether seen or not.
+  * mkpass - Pure Bourne Again Shell approach to complex password generation.
   * rmne - POSIX Bourne method to remove non-essential Debian packages.
   * roks - Remove old kernel versions on an Ubuntu- or Debian-based system.
   * shlides - Present a project on your terminal via formatted slides.
+  * simplify-ubuntu - Project to lighten Ubuntu 16.04.* LTS installations.
+  * simwea - Display various weather statistics on a terminal.
+  * snotes - Search your programming notes on-the-fly with this simple tool.
   * ubuntu-syschk - Performs various non-root system health checks on Ubuntu and similar.

 Continue to the next section to see how you can get them...